Raphael-Boichot/Play-with-the-Mitsubishi-M64283FP-sensor/README.md

 ## Showcase

 The M64283FP can be dropped to the Game Boy Camera sensor PCB and works like a charm (except for register E table inconsistency) in a Game Boy Camera.
-It is anyway recommended to solder this sensor on a [custom PCB giving easy access](https://github.com/HerrZatacke/M64283FP-Camera-PCB) to the TADD pin.
-The project can also use the PCB proposed here.
+It is anyway recommended to solder this sensor on a [custom PCB giving easy access](https://github.com/HerrZatacke/M64283FP-Camera-PCB) to the TADD pin

 **M64282FP sensor (left) and M64283FP sensor (right) mounted on a Game Boy Camera sensor PCB**
 ![](/Pictures%20and%20datasheets/Sensor_comparison.png)

-The Game Boy Camera sensor board is compatible with the M64283FP but does not give easy access to the TADD pin.
-The M64282FP itself is yellowish while the M64283FP is more grayish.
-I suspect a better light sensivity of the 83FP compared to the 82FP.
+The M64282FP itself is yellowish while the M64283FP is more grayish, they are easy to discriminate just on this criterion.
+I suspect a better light sensivity of the 83FP, in particular in IR, compared to the 82FP.
+It's just a feeling, not a scientific measurement.

 **Image taken without (left) and with (right) image enhancement at 50% intensity, Game Boy Camera plastic lens**
 ![](/Pictures%20and%20datasheets/Image_enhancement.png)

-The effect of image enhancement is a little bit less aesthetic than with the M64282FP but does the job anyway.
+The effect of image enhancement is a little bit less aesthetic (purely subjective observation) than with the M64282FP but does the job anyway.

 **The setup used, Arduino Uno and [custom sensor board](https://github.com/HerrZatacke/M64283FP-Camera-PCB) to ease access to TADD pin**
 ![](/Pictures%20and%20datasheets/Setup.png)